AllWorldIT/conarx-gitlab-registry/docs/development-environment-setup.md

 [Colima](https://github.com/abiosoft/colima) provides compatibility with the `dockerd` (default) and `containerd` container runtimes.

-1. Install the docker CLI and Colima:
+1. Install the Docker CLI and Colima:

    ```shell
    brew update